The Notre Dame Fighting Irish have been a football program since 1887.

 7. Manti Te’o

 In his 2012 season, he had 113 total tackles and seven interceptions.
-He ranks third all- time in Notre Dame history in tackles (437), sixth in single-game tackles (21 in 2010 against Stanford), and tied for fourth in single-season interceptions with seven in 2012.
+He ranks third all-time in Notre Dame history in tackles (437), third in single-game tackles (21 in 2010 against Stanford), and tied for fourth in single-season interceptions with seven in 2012.

 8. Michael Floyd

-Today, he holds records in receptions (271), receiving yards (3,686), and receiving touchdowns (37).
-To put that in perspective, the next closest player in each category is trailing by nearly 100 catches, nearly 1,000 yards, and seven touchdowns.
+He holds records in receptions (271), receiving yards (3,686), and receiving touchdowns (37).
+To put that in perspective, the next closest player in each category is trailing by nearly 100 catches, almost 1,000 yards, and seven touchdowns.